mikke89/RmlUiDoc/pages/data_bindings.md

 ## Changelog

-A work-in-progress changelog of breaking changes.
+A list of breaking changes before the initial release.

-### 2020-12-21
+#### 2020-12-21

 - The function `DataModelHandle::Update()` has been removed, as it is no longer needed.
 Data model updates are now automatically handled during `Context::Update()`.

 ## Limitations

 - You should not affect the document structure within a data model.
 This includes manually adding or removing elements.
 Eg. removing an element inside a `data-for` view is undefined behavior and may lead to a crash.
-- Some special elements inernally change the structure of the document, this includes in particular the `<select>`{:.tag} and `<option>`{:.tag} elements.
+- Some special elements internally change the structure of the document, this includes in particular the `<select>`{:.tag} and `<option>`{:.tag} elements.
 For such elements, data bindings may not work as intended.
 - Currently, only top-level data variables can have a dirty state.
 That means data addresses can not be used to dirty just an Array index or Struct member.
 However, sub-values that have not been changed will be ignored inside the relevant views.
 - Adding `data-` attributes after the element has been attached to the document has no effect.
 - Types need to be re-registered if binding variables in different dynamic libraries.